-Speaking and Listening will NOT be assessed on the 2013 Grade 3 Common Core English Language Arts Test.
-With the transition to the CCLS for English Language Arts & Literacy, standards for Speaking and Listening have changed.
+Speaking and Listening will NOT be assessed on the 2013 Grade 6 Common Core English Language Arts Test.
+With the transition to the CCLS for English Language Arts & Literacy, Standards for Speaking and Listening have changed.
 Common Core Speaking and Listening Standards focus on group interaction and other classroom-based activities.

-While Speaking and Listening Standards will NOT be assessed on the state test, they remain two of the most important components of college and career readiness and critical building blocks in students' ability to read and write at grade level.
-Speaking and Listening Standards provide the dialogic building blocks that directly support students in acquiring the necessary skills and knowledge to Read to Learn.
-In Grades 3-5, Speaking and Listening Standards (practiced daily in evidence-based conversations about text) create habits, models, and developmental supports for students so that they are prepared to write from sources, strategically and correctly citing evidence from text to make strong arguments.
+While Speaking and Listening Standards will NOT be assessed on the state test, they remain two of the most important components of college and career readiness.
+In early grades, Speaking and Listening Standards provide the dialogic building blocks that directly support students in acquiring the necessary skills and knowledge to Read to Learn.
+In Grades 6-8, Speaking and Listening Standards (practiced daily in evidence-based conversations about text) add to the foundation built in the early grades' instruction by strengthening and evolving habits, models, and developmental supports for students so that they are prepared to write from sources.
 Only through rigorous, structured classroom discourse will students gain valuable experiences interrogating texts they need in order to meet the rigors of what is required in writing.
 It is imperative that teachers continue to instruct and assess the Speaking and Listening Standards in the classroom.
-Instructional resources and examples of formative assessments for the Speaking and Listening Standards can be found in the Grade 3 curriculum materials located at EngageNY.org.
+Instructional resources and examples of formative assessments for the Speaking and Listening Standards can be found in the Grade 6 curriculum materials located on EngageNY.org.